heolfief/Course-en-Cours/README.md

 ### Firmware

 <img src="https://www.arduino.cc/arduino_logo.png" alt="" width=80>
-You can program your course en cours board in C/C++ directly with the <a href="https://www.arduino.cc/en/main/software">arduino IDE</a> via USB, assuming you already have a bootloader installed on your board.
+You can program your course en cours board in C/C++ directly with the <a target="_blank" href="https://www.arduino.cc/en/main/software">arduino IDE</a> via USB, assuming you already have a bootloader installed on your board.
 Instructions on how to flash a bootloader <a href="#bootloader">below</a>.

 In the arduino IDE, select the "arduino nano" under Tools/Board, and the ATmega328p under Tools/Processor.
 Then select the COM port (under Tools/Port) on wich the board is plugged.
 To access all the course en cours related function, just import the "course_en_cours" library to your sketch.
-<a href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.
+<a target="_blank" href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.

 You should now be able to program your board with the arduino software environement.

 ### Bootloader

 In order to be able to program your board with the arduino IDE via usb, you will first need to install a bootloader on your board.
-Sparkfun have made an easy to understand tutorial on how to do that here : <a href="https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader">Installing an arduino bootloader</a>
+Sparkfun have made an easy to understand tutorial on how to do that here : <a target="_blank" href="https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader">Installing an arduino bootloader</a>

 Here is the wiring diagram to install the bootloader with an arduino UNO (follow the sparkfun tutorial for step by step instructions).